vagrant-libvirt/vagrant-libvirt/README.md

 4. Create and start new domain on Libvirt host.
 5. Check for DHCP lease from dnsmasq server.
 6. Wait till SSH is available.
-7. Sync folders via `rsync` and run Vagrant provisioner on new domain if setup in Vagrantfile.
+7. Sync folders and run Vagrant provisioner on new domain if setup in Vagrantfile.

 ## Networks